-We talk to First State Super’s Head of Product, Amanda Ralph, about fees charged by super funds and what they mean for you.
+We talk to First State Super’s Head of Product, Amanda Ralph, about super fund fees and what they mean for you.

 Amanda: I agree that a single fee would be easy to understand and compare.
 Unfortunately, we can’t report a single fee because there are strict rules governing what fees we disclose and how we disclose them.
 These rules require funds to ‘unbundle’ their fees so that members know exactly what they’re paying for, which can mean providing a lot of detailed information.